aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/xpssaveoptions/_index.md

 ---
 title: Class XpsSaveOptions
 second_title: Aspose.Words for .NET API Reference
 description: Aspose.Words.Saving.XpsSaveOptions class.
-Can be used to specify additional options when saving a document into the Xps format in C#
+Can be used to specify additional options when saving a document into the Xps format in C#.
 type: docs
 weight: 5490
 url: /net/aspose.words.saving/xpssaveoptions/